 For the three and a half years that we've been going, Forward Partners has operated a focused investment strategy.
 We observed that small transactions of all types are increasingly moving online and backed the companies that were helping to accelerate that trend.
-That meant lots of consumer and small business focused marketplaces and next generation ecommerce companies.
-Lost My Name, Appear Here and Thread are three of the better known examples, but overall there are 37 companies in that portfolio.
+That meant lots of consumer and small business focused marketplaces and next-generation eCommerce companies.
+Lost My Name, Appear Here and Thread are three of the better-known examples, but overall there are 37 companies in that portfolio.

-We chose to be focused for three reasons.
+We chose to be focused on three reasons.
 First, and perhaps most important, being focused enabled us to build up expertise that resulted in better investment decisions.
 Specifically, we feel we have strong capabilities in working out whether customers will value products highly and whether it will be possible to market them cost-effectively online.
 Secondly, we have seen so many similar companies now that we have a good sense of what they should be achieving by when.
 We are better able to see problems coming and advise on strategies to work around them.
-Being expert in an area makes us better board members and hence better able to win deals with the best entrepreneurs.
+Being an expert in an area makes us better board members and hence better able to win deals with the best entrepreneurs.
 Finally, focusing allows us to add more value operationally so our companies can execute faster and with higher quality.
 The companies we back often share the same challenges as each other and because we focus our team has solved those problems many times over.

 However, venture capital is a dynamic business and good focus areas don't last forever.
-We are still seeing lots of marketplace and next generation ecommerce opportunities, but as we move into our second fund we decided to add another focus area to make sure we will continue to have enough high quality opportunities to invest in over the next four years.
+We are still seeing lots of marketplace and next-generation eCommerce opportunities, but as we move into our second fund we decided to add another focus area to make sure we will continue to have enough high-quality opportunities to invest in over the next four years.

-Our first step was to define the what we mean by a “good focus area”.
+Our first step was to define what we mean by a “good focus area”.
 For us the following characteristics are important:

 Will generate 50+ deals

 We can build knowledge that's broadly applicable across the focus area and gives us an advantage versus other investors